 Hormones are involved in just about every aspect of a human body and it’s all about balance.
-One of the diagnostic and maintenance challenges for NET doctors is the fact that many people have hormonal imbalances regardless if they have a NET or not.
+One of the diagnostic and maintenance challenges for NET doctors is the fact that many people have hormonal imbalances regardless of if they have a NET or not.
 This could be before, during or after diagnosis.
 There can be issues taking them out of balance and functional NETs are just one thing that can have an adverse effect.
 Working this out can often be difficult but the important thing is to get attention to address the hormonal imbalance to maintain quality of life.
-Well known essentially hormonal imbalance issues include (but not limited to) diabetes, hypothyroidism, anxiety and depression – these illnesses are much more common than NETs but I accept there can be confusion in whether the connection is NETs or not.
+Well-known essentially hormonal imbalance issues include (but are not limited to) diabetes, hypothyroidism, anxiety, and depression – these illnesses are much more common than NETs but I accept there can be confusion in whether the connection is NETs or not.
 I also accept there are known linkages to each of these conditions.
-Other common conditions causes by hormonal imbalance include (but not limited to) hair loss, night sweats, irritability, weight gain, fatigue, eyebrow thinning, migraines and forgetfulness, although some of these could be connected to the common conditions mentioned previously and I accept some of this could be caused by cancer treatment.
-Working out whether this is a comorbidity or a side effect of cancer can be a challenge.
+Other common conditions caused by hormonal imbalance include (but are not limited to) hair loss, night sweats, irritability, weight gain, fatigue, eyebrow thinning, migraines, and forgetfulness, although some of these could be connected to the common conditions mentioned previously and I accept some of this could be caused by cancer treatment.
+Working out whether this is a comorbidity or a side effect of cancer can be a jigsaw.

 Hormones – the NET Effect